dnsimple/dnsimple-support/content/writing guide.markdown

 **Tense**

 * Always use present tense when applicable.
 It’s stronger.
+* Every sub-header (when possible) should use the present continuous form.
+   * Examples:
+      * Using 2FA
+      * Verifying NS Records
 * Using “will” makes it sound like it'll happen in the future.
 If you're doing things now, say it.
 * Don’t use time-sensitive language.
     * Examples: 'for now', 'currently', or 'for the time being'.